Let's Dance (David Bowie album): Commercial performance

 Upon release, Let's Dance entered the UK Albums Chart at number one and stayed there for three weeks.
 Although Aladdin Sane, Pin Ups (both 1973) and Diamond Dogs (1974) were at the top position longer, Let's Dance remained on the chart for over a year.
 The album peaked at number four on the US Billboard Top LPs & Tape chart on 24 June 1983, and remained on the chart for 69 weeks.
 EMI declared Let's Dance to be their fastest-selling record since the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band (1967).
 Bowie's old label RCA issued a collection of Bowie's back catalogue as a way to cash in on its success.
-All of Bowie's albums he released between 1969 and 1974: Space Oddity, The Man Who Sold the World, Hunky Dory, The Rise and Fall of Ziggy Stardust and the Spiders from Mars, Aladdin Sane, Pin Ups and Diamond Dogs, as well as Low and "Heroes" (both 1977), all began to chart again.
+All of Bowie's albums he released between 1969 and 1974: Space Oddity, The Man Who Sold the World, Hunky Dory, The Rise and Fall of Ziggy Stardust and the Spiders from Mars, Aladdin Sane, Pin Ups and Diamond Dogs, as well as Low and "Heroes" (both 1977), began to chart again.
 By July, Bowie had ten albums in the UK top 100.
 This feat made Bowie the artist with the second highest number of individual album-weeks of all time – with 198, behind the rock band Dire Straits, who achieved 217 individual album-weeks in 1986.

 Let's Dance has sold 10.7 million copies worldwide, making it Bowie's best-selling album.